bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 <br>

 Check for invalid values in each column
-The columns were checked to identify if there were any invalid values that exist apart from those in the original data.
+The columns were checked to identify if there are any invalid values.
 ```SQL
 # Checking for invalid values in all columns